chovanecm/snow-run/README.md

 Delete record(s).

 - `TABLE_NAME` name of the table to delete records from
-- `SYS_IDS...` whitespace-separated list of sys ids to remove.
+- `SYS_IDS...` a whitespace-separated list of sys_ids to remove.
 If omitted and no other options are specified, sys_ids are read from the standard input
 - `-q|--query` encoded query to select multiple records to be deleted at once
 - `-a|--all` delete all records in that table